Westminster University (Utah): Campus

-Originally located in downtown Salt Lake City, the college moved to its present campus on 27 acre in the Sugar House neighborhood of the city in 1911 where it is still located today.
+Originally located downtown on the Salt Lake Collegiate Institute campus, the college moved to its present campus on 27 acre in the Sugar House neighborhood of the city in 1911 where it is still located today.

 Emigration Creek runs through the campus.
 This land was donated by Civil War Veteran Colonel William M. Ferry Jr.

-On campus are two gyms each equipped with a basketball court, weight room, and studio.

-The larger of the buildings, the Eccles Health Wellness and Athletics Center (HWAC), also has an indoor pool, three story rock climbing wall, and racket ball court.

-As Westminster University is located on 27 acres in the heart of Salt Lake City, administration has had to be careful and smart about the growing student population.
-The sixteenth president of Westminster College, Michael S. Bassis, saw a need for growing into and connecting with the Sugar House community.
-During his presidency he acquired Garfield School to the east, with plans on converting it into a center for the arts.
-However, it was sold to the Elizabeth Academy, a private Montessori school in February 2017.
+On campus are two gyms: the Delores Dore Eccles Health, Wellness and Athletic Center; and the F.R.
+Payne Gymnasium.

+The Eccles Health, Wellness, and Athletic Center is a three-story tall, 84,500-square-foot facility that houses a swimming pool, fitness equipment, a weight room, exercise studio, and a 46-foot climbing wall.

+In 2009, Westminster acquired the Garfield School (located at 1838 S. 1500 East) from Salt Lake City for $2.2 million.
+Though the college planned on converting it into a campus extension, the school was never renovated.
+In late 2016, The Salt Lake Tribune reported that the Elizabeth Academy, a private Montessori school, would purchase the Garfield School.

-Bassis also struck a deal to have Westminster on the Draw built on 1300 East, directly across the street from Sugar House Park.
+16^{th} President Michael S. Bassis struck a deal to have Westminster on the Draw built on 1300 East, directly across the street from Sugar House Park.
 This seven-floor space has many uses.
 The bottom level is used as academic and event space, the second floor (street level) is used as business space, and the remaining floors are used as housing for upper-classmen and graduate students.